-We generally do not provide perquisites to our NEOs, although, in fiscal year 2021, Mr. Lousada and Mr. Moot received a car allowance, and Messrs.
-Lousada and Moot were reimbursed for certain tax preparation costs and received employer contributions with respect to private medical insurance, life assurance and income protection.
-See the Summary Compensation Table below for a summary of compensation received by our NEOs, including any perquisites received in fiscal year 2021.
+We generally do not provide perquisites to our NEOs, although, in fiscal year 2022, Mr. Lousada received a car allowance and employer contributions with respect to private medical insurance, life assurance and income protection, and Messrs.
+Lousada and Moot were reimbursed for certain tax preparation costs.
+See the Summary Compensation Table below for a summary of compensation received by our NEOs, including any perquisites received in fiscal year 2022.